 For the end user who plans to play music in one location, Aurender is a better choice.
 (Of course, you can put multiple Aurenders in your home, though this can be pricey!)
 For whole-house, multiple-user scenarios, Roon is the better option.
 Audio devices throughout your home will play music streamed from your Roon Core.
 There are Roon-certified devices at all kinds of price points, each with a different purpose intent (such as a network speaker) that provide a lot more flexibility.

 3) How much music are you storing digitally?

 Aurender has got more storage capacity.
 Several Aurender servers come with internal storage, with the option for lots of external storage.
-Roon is a much smaller device and you can add one internal hard drive.
+The Roon Nucleus is a much smaller device and you can add one internal hard drive.